 Choose an option from the list, including Clock, Colours and photo frame.
 Tap the menu button (three dots) to test it and when to Daydream.

-Fed up of notifications?
-Choose exactly what you see.
+Fed up of constantly being badgered by notifications?
+You can choose exactly what you see - and don't see.
 Go to Settings - Sound & notification - App notifications.
 Click each app and you can choose to block or prioritise notifications.

 Select Sensitive and the contents will be hidden from the lock screen.
 Which is useful if you're buying a surprise present for your other half and don't want them to see the shipping notification.